Best German City Names: 200+ Historic & Imaginary Ideas

 Sternenruh

-Star's rest, a romantic name for a mountain village where clear night skies and peace draw astronomers and poets
+Star's rest, a quiet name for a mountain village with clear night skies

 Kupferhammer